-Sometimes it’s necessary to borrow for major purchases like your education, a car or a home.
-Keep in mind that you might not need to borrow the entire amount of money that is offered to you.
+When it comes to your student loans, keep in mind that you might not need to borrow the entire amount of loans that are offered to you.
 Borrow only what you absolutely need and give the rest back.
 Whether borrowing federal or private student loans, students should be aware of the details of their loans.

 - Is it necessary to accept the full amount that is offered?